smashedtoatoms/asdf-postgres/README.md

 * `POSTGRES_EXTRA_CONFIGURE_OPTIONS` - append these configure options along with ones that this plugin already uses

 These options can be passed at runtime, or set in `~/.asdf-postgres-configure-options`.
 This file will be sourced at `asdf install` time if it exists.

+For example, if you want to compile with a specific set of openssl libraries, you might do something like `POSTGRES_EXTRA_CONFIGURE_OPTIONS="--with-uuid=e2fs --with-openssl --with-libraries=/usr/local/lib:/usr/local/opt/openssl@1.1/lib --with-includes=/usr/local/include:/usr/local/opt/openssl@1.1/include" asdf install postgres`

 # How to use (easier version)
 ## Install